 sourceforge.net direct download link

 Email contact information: david at scorpioncity dot com

 NB: It is important to use the above links!
-Some software sites are linking to specific versions of the download file (e.g. ending in 0.53.zip), and this results in broken links when I upload a new version.
+Some software sites are linking to specific versions of the download file (e.g. ending in 0.53.zip), and this results in broken or outdated links when I upload a new version.
 The above URLs map to the latest version.

 If you want, you can also use this 88x31 banner for your link: (Right-click/save-as in most browsers)

 See the TODO.txt file for more possible ideas.
 Let me know if you want to help.